-The Health Room is located in a room adjacent to the high school office.
+The health room is in a room adjacent to the high school office.
 The following procedures will be used if a student is ill:

-- 1. The student will request permission to go to the Health Room. - 2.
-The student will report to a high school office staff member who will: If the student is ill, contact the parent to send the student home.
-Once a student - leaves the school, that student will not be allowed to attend or participate in any co-curricular activity or attend a school sponsored activity that school day. - 3.
+- 1. The student will request permission to go to the health room and receive a pass from his/her assigned teacher. - 2.
+The student will report immediately to a high school office staff member who will contact the parent/guardian to determine if the student should be sent home. - 3.
+Once a student leaves the school, that student will not be allowed to attend or participate in any cocurricular activity or attend a school sponsored activity that school day. - 4.
 If the student is to take a prescribed medicine, it will be administered in accordance with state statutes and school board policy.
-The School Medication Permission form must be brought with the medication to the high school office.

-4. A student who is ill must report to the office.
-If a student misses all or part of a class and has not reported to the office, the absence will be considered unexcused and detentions may be assigned.
+The School Medication Permission form must be brought with the medication to the high school office. - 5.
+A student who is ill must report to the office.
+If a student misses all or part of a class and has not reported to the office, the absence will be considered unexcused/truant, and consequences may be assigned.